baloise/monitoring-community/Q&A/principles.md

 Therefore it should only consider a few basic indicators ( 3-5 kpi's ) which characterise the system or application and which will reflect the status of the system/application.

-Setting-up is straight forward an easy.
+Setting-up is straight forward and easy.

 ### Stakeholders
 SLA calculation tools
 DevOps ( Operations)
 Manager

+### Mindset
+Identify simple meaningfull characteristics/behaviour of a component (system or application).
+Quick and Simple

 ### Tools
 Monitoring tools with a basic sets of Monitors: Zabbix, scom, SNMP Agents/Systems, rdp, prometeus, splunk, windows WMI ....